A pastor who works to rescue sex-trafficked girls shares how Godâ€™s goodness overcomes evil.

 - That's exactly right.

-and this is the way thatthe Lord designed this.
+And this is the way thatthe Lord designed us.

 In the process of findingout that God loves you,